FAQ for Students Regarding On-Site and Remote Observations at CCF

 Are there any other instructions that I should know?

 Yes!
 Please be aware that you are in a facility that deals with young children, and your conduct should reflect this.
-You will need to read, and comply with all of the requirements given in the On-Site and Remote Observation Requirements Form.
+You will need to read, and comply with all of the requirements given in the Student On-Site and Remote Observation Requirements Form.

 Please refrain from commenting on children or teachers while on the premises.
 Please keep your voice low.
 There should be no profanity, inappropriate slogans on t-shirts, no cell phone usage, no food or drink, and no smoking anywhere on the CCF campus.